LinuxForHealth/hl7v2-fhir-converter/README.md

 ### Different expressions types
 The extraction logic for each field can be defined by using expressions.
 This component supports 4 different type of expressions.
 All expressions have following attributes:
-* type: [DEFAULT -String] Class type of the field .
+* type: [DEFAULT - Object] Class type of the field .
 * hl7spec: [DEFAULT - NONE] The value that needs to be extracted usiing the HL7 spec.
 * defaultValue: [DEFAULT - NULL]if extraction of the value fails, then the default value can be used.
 * required : [DEFAULT - false] If a field is required and cannot be extracted then the resource generation will fail even if other fields were extracted.
 * variables: [DEFAULT - EMPTY] List of variables and there value can be provided which can be used during the extraction process.
+* condition: [DEFAULT - true] if a condition is provided then the expression will be resolved only if condition evaluates to true.
+Condition is simple string of this format Var1 Operator Var2 (Currently supported operators are: == != > < >= <=)

 ```yml